dagraham/etm-tk/etmTk/help/PREFERENCES.md

 In the reports dialog these appear in the report specifications pop-up list.
 A specification from the list can be selected and, perhaps, modified or an entirely new specification can be entered.
 See the *Reports* tab for details.
 See also the *agenda* settings above.

-### rowsize

-    rowsize: 18

-If positive, use this vertical size in GUI tree views.

 ### show_finished

     show_finished: 1